-2.1 The SDaaS architecture
+2.1.
+The SDaaS architecture

-We proposed a reference architecture for supporting executing software process models in the cloud [5].
-As shown in Fig. 1, the architecture consists of two main services: the design time service and the run-time service.
-The design time service deals with modelling and manipulation of software processes while the runtime service deals with scheduling, executing and monitoring software processes execution in the cloud.
+We proposed a reference architecture for supporting executing software process models in the cloud 5.
+As shown in Fig. 1, the architecture consists of two main services: the design time service and the runtime service.
+The design time service deals with modelling and manipulation of software processes while the run-time service deals with scheduling, executing and monitoring software processes execution in the cloud.
 The execution takes place in a set of distributed workflow engines (with different computational and privacy specification).
 The workflow registry component tracks and manages the active workflow engines.
 During the execution, process models consume and produce software artefacts (code, docs, models, tests etc.).
 These artefacts are maintained along with meta-data describing them by the artefact manager component.
 The tools needed to support each process activity can be integrated within the environment or can be interfaced as a service.
-Activities can be: a) automated (triggering tools to perform certain tasks e.g., testing), b) interactive (receiving input from users e.g., for editing artefacts), or c) decision points (deciding -automatically or interactively- on which branch of the process to follow).
+Activities can be: a) automated S. Alajrami, B. Gallina, A. Romanovsky / Enabling GSD Task Allocation ...